Elderberry syrup to help you kick a cold or flu FAST!

 Enter elderberry syrup.

-I ran across an article about the benefits of elderberry for its cold and flu fighting abilities and RAN to the store to pick up some elderberry syrup from my local health store.
+I ran across an article about the benefits of elderberry for its cold and flu fighting abilities, and how it is a safe remedy for pregnant women.
+I ran to the store to pick up some elderberry syrup from my local health store.

 I’m not kidding.
 Ran.